sanjaylopa22/HPBTF/README.md

 # Time Series Library (TSLib)
 TSLib is an open-source library for deep learning researchers, especially for deep time series analysis.

-We provide a neat code base to evaluate advanced deep time series models or develop your model, which covers five mainstream tasks: **long- and short-term forecasting**
+We provide a neat code base to evaluate advanced deep time series models or develop your model, which covers five mainstream tasks: **long- and short-term forecasting**.

+HPBTF is built directly on top of the Time Series Library (TSLib), an open-source benchmark from Tsinghua University that implements over 40 state-of-the-art models across five time series tasks using a unified codebase.

 ## Leaderboard for Time Series Analysis as Baseline Models